 The registration fee is set before each season and is designed to cover the following program costs:

-- Team equipment Balls, Goalie shirts, cones, first-aid kits, ice packs, etc.
+- Team equipment: soccer balls, pug nets, cones, first-aid kits, ice packs, etc.

-- Insurance coverage and registration in MYSA (Mass.
-Youth Soccer Assn.)
+- Insurance coverage and registration with Massachusetts Youth Soccer Association (MYSA)

 - Any trophies and/or participation awards given by the organization.

 HYSA coaches are parents that have committed to go the extra mile for their children and others.
 The head coaches and assistants are all CORId and are provided with training to help them become successful coaches.
 It is extremely rewarding and we strongly suggest that every parent get involved.